Factors to Consider

 To gauge if you meet the minimum Indicative Grade Profile (IGP) for each course, you need to compare your UAS against the 10th percentile IGP for the course.
 Please note that meeting the previous year’s grade of a course does NOT guarantee admission to that course for the next year.
 Other universities do not release an IGP as they select students based on a holistic criteria.

-To calculate your UAS or convert the IGP to a UAS, you can use this calculator: link
+To calculate your UAS or convert the IGP to a UAS, you can use this calculator (Credits: Manuel Gabriel Thomas and Shane Yeo from 2426): link

 Aptitude-based Admission (ABA)